 Precordial Doppler Monitoring

-Venous Air Embolism During Neurosurgery
+Precordial Doppler Monitoring for Venous Air Embolism in Neurosurgery

-Features of the EZ-Dop with Precordial Probe:
+Key Features of the Precordial Doppler System

 .